jjinnspecs/mern-not_shopee/README.md

 - Wishlist/Favorites
 * Users can add products to a wishlist for future purchase.

-- User Profile Management
-* Users can update their profile info, change password, and manage addresses.

 - Admin Dashboard
 * Sales analytics (charts for sales, top products, etc.).